hj1994412/NGS_analysis_pipeline/readme.md

-# my own NGS data analysis pipeline
+# my own NGS data analysis pipelines

 Just take it if you feel useful!